geopandas/pyogrio/docs/source/introduction.md

 requested range of features.
 If `max_features` is less than the maximum Arrow batch size (65,536 features) only `max_features` will be read.
 All features up to `skip_features` are read from the data source and later discarded because the Arrow interface does not support randomly seeking a starting feature.
+This overhead is in comparison to reading via Arrow without these parameters, which is generally much faster than not using Arrow.

 ## Filter records by attribute value